angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

 We spend the first couple of turns cantripping, then he casts :card[Stoneforge Mystic].
-I have DD and FoW, but can't win in one turn.
-I let Stoneforge resolve on the basis that I can cast DD, pass, take one :card[Kaldra Compleat] hit, and win the following turn.
+I have Dd and FoW, but can't win in one turn.
+I let Stoneforge resolve on the basis that I can cast Dd, pass, take one :card[Kaldra Compleat] hit, and win the following turn.
 He finds :card[Batterskull].
-On my turn I resolve DD, and build a pile with cyclers, TO and :card[Cavern of Souls].
+On my turn I resolve Dd, and build a pile with cyclers, TO and :card[Cavern of Souls].
 He puts in Batterskull on is turn.
 Then I just cantrip/cycle into TO and Cavern and win.

 #### Game 2

 Game 2 is pretty much the same story, except this time he only has an :card[Ice-Fang Coatl] pressuring me.
-I resolve DD with FoW backup, build the same pile, and win comfortably.
+I resolve Dd with FoW backup, build the same pile, and win comfortably.

 > Match 2-0